Fyre Festival promoter pleads guilty to new scam

 In March, he pleaded guilty to misrepresenting his finances and the event’s prospects to 80 investors.
 “I deeply regret my actions,” he told Buchwald at the time.

 But in June, he was rearrested.
-Prosecutors alleged that starting in December, 2017, operating behind the scenes of a front company called NYC VIP Access, he masterminded a scheme to sell nonexistent tickets, including former Fyre Festival attendees.
+Prosecutors alleged that starting in December 2017, operating behind the scenes of a front company called NYC VIP Access, he masterminded a scheme to sell nonexistent tickets to customers, including former Fyre Festival attendees.

 Prosecutors said 30 investors were scammed for at least $150,000, on events that also included the Metropolitan Museum of Art’s Met Gala, the Coachella music festival in California, and Burning Man 2018, a Nevada countercultural event.